yonsei-sslab/asgard/README.md

 make crosvm_aarch64_virt_rknpu_defconfig
 make ARCH=arm64 CROSS_COMPILE=aarch64-linux-gnu- -j $(nproc)

-# Check if the files are correctly added to the file system.
+# Check that the files added in Step 1 have been correctly added to the file system.
 ls -al output/target/files

 # Check the newly built image and move it to the build directory.